Donitzo/three.js-volume-renderer/README.md

      volumeRenderer.uniforms.random.value = Math.random();
      ```

 **Note**: Keep in mind that the number of ray steps has a large impact on performance and quality.
+32 steps is a reasonable compromise, but it can look okay at even less steps.

 ## Attribution